MainframeOS/erebos/docs/timeline-examples.md

   await aliceSend({ content })
 }

-// Bob's address must be know by Alice const bobsAddress = '...' const bobTimeline = new TimelineReader({
+// Alice's address must be known by Bob const bobTimeline = new TimelineReader({
   bzz,
-  feed: { user: bobAddress, name: FEED_NAME },
+  feed: { user: aliceAddress, name: FEED_NAME },
 })

 // This creates an AsyncIterator that can be used to retrieve previous messages in the timeline const getPreviousMessage = bobTimeline.createIterator()

-// Listen to new messages added to Bob's timeline const bobsNewMessages = bobTimeline
+// Listen to new messages added to Bob's timeline reader const bobsNewMessages = bobTimeline
   .live({ interval: 10000 }) // 10 seconds
   .subscribe(chapters => {
     chapters.forEach(c => {
-      console.log(`New message from Bob: ${c.content}`)
+      console.log(`New message from Alice: ${c.content}`)
     })
   })